Year Joined MKLM: 2016

 Project(s): Patronato Lidia Coggiola

-Description: pre-kindergarten program that emphasizes social justice principles and ecological responsibility; social projects in the El Zaite community, focused on sustainable agriculture and clean water access.
+Description: pre-kindergarten and tutoring program that emphasizes social justice principles and ecological responsibility; community social projects, focused on sustainable agriculture and clean water access.

 Current Project & Goal:

 To provide focused support and accompaniment to children and adolescents at Patronato Lidia Coggiola in the El Zaite community in the department of La Libertad.

 The Patronato is a holistic pre-kindergarten program that emphasizes social justice principles and ecological responsibility in its core curriculum.
 There is also refuerzo escolar, an after-school homework assistance program that serves adolescents in the community.
 Becca is dividing her time each day between a kindergarten classroom and the refuerzo.

 The Patronato is involved in a variety of social projects in the El Zaite community, focused on sustainable agriculture and clean water access.
 Becca hopes to eventually contribute to a project focused on women’s empowerment.